Skip to main content

 Troubleshooting

-Run /reload-plugins to force Claude Code to rediscover installed plugins.
+In Claude Code, run /reload-plugins to force a rediscovery.
 You should see a count of plugins, skills, and agents in the output.
+Other hosts usually refresh on the next session restart.

 Run codika login followed by codika whoami to verify your credentials.
 If using multiple organizations, make sure the correct profile is active.

-The discover-codika-guides skill must be available.
-Verify the use-case-builder plugin is installed by asking Claude “which skills do you have?”.
-The skill should appear as use-case-builder:discover-codika-guides.
+The codika:discover-codika-guides skill must be available.
+Verify the codika plugin is installed by asking your agent “which skills do you have?”.
+You should see codika:discover-codika-guides in the list.

 Next steps